Views of Kanye West: Politics

 The same month, West donated $73,540 to progressive Chicago mayoral candidate Amara Enyia.
-The donation was the exact amount Enyia needed to pay a fine she received for not filing a campaign finance reports during her abbreviated 2015 mayoral run.
+The donation was the exact amount Enyia needed to pay a fine she received for not filing campaign finance reports during her abbreviated 2015 mayoral run.

 Also in the same month, West was reported to have given his support to the Blexit movement, a campaign by Owens to encourage black Americans to abandon the Democratic Party and register as Republicans.
 Media reports suggested West had advised on the design of the campaign's logo, and branded merchandise, including T-shirts.
 However, West denied being the designer and disavowed the effort, tweeting "My eyes are now wide open and now realize I've been used to spread messages I don't believe in.
 I am distancing myself from politics and completely focusing on being creative !!!"

 In 2019, West re-affirmed his support for Trump.
 That year, he expressed his opposition to abortion, and condemned those who wish to remove religion from the public square.
 In an interview with GQ in January 2020, West implied he would be voting for President Trump.
 Months later, West launched his own run for president and said in a subsequent interview that he was "taking off the Trump hat" due to Trump hiding in a bunker during the George Floyd protests.
-In September 2020, West expressed his support for Armenia during the 2020 Nagorno-Karabakh conflict,.
+In September 2020, West expressed his support for Armenia during the Second Nagorno-Karabakh War.
+Also in that month West met with the President of Haiti Jovenel Moïse and discussed land ownership in the country.

 In December 2022, West urged his followers on Instagram to vote for Republican candidate Herschel Walker in the U.S. Senate runoff election in Georgia.